 Discussion: None.

-35.3.12 Multi-link group addressed frame delivery and reception
+35.3.12 Multi-link operation group addressed frames (#11084)

-35.3.12.1 Group addressed frame delivery
+35.3.12.1 AP MLD operation for Group addressed frames (#11084)

 TGbe editor: Please modify the subclause as follows

-Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon except that a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).
+Each AP affiliated with an AP MLD that is not a TWT scheduling AP shall schedule for transmission all buffered group addressed frames immediately after every DTIM beacon it transmits .
+A TWT scheduling AP affiliated with an AP MLD shall schedule for transmission all buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted by the AP (see 26.8.3.2 (Rules for TWT scheduling AP)) (#10007, 13922).

 Each AP affiliated with an AP MLD that is not a TWT scheduling AP shall schedule buffered group addressed frames immediately after every DTIM beacon.
 A TWT scheduling AP shall schedule the buffered group addressed frames for transmission during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP))"

-An AP MLD that distributes a group addressed Data frame received from an associated non-AP MLD shall set the SA field of the broadcast group addressed Data frame equal to the MLD MAC address of the non-AP MLD.
+(#13517, 11752, 12111)

-Each AP affiliated with an AP MLD shall schedule:

-—the transmission of the buffered group addressed Management frames independently from the transmission of buffered group addressed Management frames of other AP(s) affiliated with the same AP MLD.
+Each AP affiliated with an AP MLD shall schedulethe transmission of the buffered group addressed Management frames independently from the transmission of buffered group addressed Management frames of other AP(s) affiliated with the same AP MLD.

-—the transmission of the buffered group addressed data frames that are expected to be received by a non-AP MLD in all the links setup with the non-AP MLD.